12 Secrets To An Accepted Du’ā

 O people, Allah is Good and He therefore, accepts only that which is good.
 And Allah commanded the believers as He commanded the Messengers by saying: "O Messengers, eat of the good things, and do good deeds; verily I am aware of what you do".
 And He said: "O those who believe, eat of the good things that We gave you".
 He then made a mention of a person who travels widely, his hair dishevelled and covered with dust.
 He lifts his hand towards the sky (and thus makes the supplication): "O Lord, O Lord," whereas his diet is unlawful, his drink is unlawful, and his clothes are unlawful and his nourishment is unlawful.
 How can then his supplication be accepted?
 (Sahih Muslim 1015)

-This is a stern warning, highlighting that consuming forbidden food, drink, or clothing is among the greatest causes of being deprived of an answered supplication.
+This is a stern warning, highlighting that consuming forbidden food, drink, or clothing is among the greatest causes of being deprived of an answered supplication, afterall how can our sword cut it's target when it's sharpness is hindered by dirt?

-4. Start by Praising Allāh and Sending Salutations upon the Prophet ﷺ
+4. Starting by Praising Allāh and Sending Salutations upon the Prophet ﷺ

-Before making any request to Allāh, begin by praising Him and sending salutations upon the Prophet ﷺ.
+Thus before making any request to Allāh, it is best to begin by praising Him and also sending salutations upon the Prophet ﷺ.

-5. Make Du'ā in Times of Ease and Hardship
+5. Making Du'ā in Times of Ease and Hardship

-Don't reserve Du'ā for moments of desperation.
-Call upon Allāh in times of ease and difficulty.
+We shouldn't reserve Du'ā for moments of desperation.
+Instead we must call upon Allāh in times of ease and difficulty.

 "مَنْ سَرَّهُ أَنْ يَسْتَجِيبَ اللَّهُ لَهُ عِنْدَ الشَّدَائِدِ وَالْكُرَبِ فَلْيُكْثِرِ الدُّعَاءَ فِي الرَّخَاءِ"